 115.17 (a): The PAQ indicated that agency policy prohibits hiring or promoting anyone who may come in contact with inmates, and shall not enlist the services of any contractor who may have contact with inmates if they have: engaged in sexual abuse in prison, jail, lockup or any other institution; been convicted of engaging or attempting to engage in sexual activity in the community or has been civilly or administratively adjudicated to have engaged in sexual abuse by force, overt or implied threats of force or coercion.
-DPSCS.020.0026, page 7 states that the Human Resource Services Division (HRSD) shall adopt hiring policy consistent with federal PREA standards prohibiting the hiring or promotion of anyone who may have contact with inmates, and prohibiting the enlisting of the services of any contractor, who may have contact with inmates, who: engaged in sexual abuse in prison, jail, lockup or any other institution; was convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse or was civilly or administratively adjudicated to have engaged in sexual abuse by force, overt or implied threats of force or coercion.
+DPSCS.020.0026, page 7 states that the Human Resource Services Division (HRSD) shall adopt hiring policy consistent with federal PREA standards prohibiting the hiring or promotion of anyone who may have contact with inmates, and prohibiting the enlisting of the services of any contractor, who may have contact with inmates, who: engaged in sexual abuse in prison, jail, lockup or any other institution; was convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion.
 A review of personnel files for five staff who were hired in the previous twelve months confirmed that all five had a criminal background records check completed.
-Additionally, all three contractors reviewed had a criminal background records check completed.
+Additionally, all five contractors reviewed had a criminal background records check completed.